 - 1. Demonstrate the ability to evaluate the economic, environmental, and sociological impact in the transportation of supplies and materials domestically and globally. - 2.
-Apply contemporary warehousing and distribution practices to monitor and evaluate the flow of products and information through an organization's supply chain. - 3.
-Identify and procure proper supplies or materials in the proper time frame using a globally diverse base of suppliers and customers. - 4.
-Understand the use of technology to operate and manage global logistics operations.
+Apply contemporary warehousing and distribution practices to monitor and evaluate the flow of products and information through an 143 organization's supply chain.